Last Updated: September 20, 2023

 Filing crypto taxes by mail

-If you can’t file online, you can use commercial tax software or download the forms and mail them.
-If you choose to download the documents and mail them, you will need to download the SA100 tax return and the self-assessment: capital gains summary (SA108).
+If you can’t file online, you can use commercial tax software or request the forms and mail them.
+If you choose to mail the forms, you will need to request the SA100 tax return from HMRC, and use the SA100 instructions to help fill out the form.
 Other income, like staking or mining rewards, will be reported in the other income section on page 3 in box 17, with a description of the income in box 21.
+You can download the capital gains summary (SA108).
+Here are samples of the forms:

 Using a crypto tax calculator